 Mentoring can make a BIG difference!

-When “Big Sister” Michelle was first matched in the Nutmeg Big Brother/Big Sister Community-Based Mentoring Program, her “Little” had a serious issue with chronic absenteeism.
+When “Big Sister” Michelle was first matched in Big Brothers/Big Sisters of Connecticut, her “Little” had a serious issue with chronic absenteeism.
 She was in eighth grade and just did not want to go to school.
 There was no way anyone was going to change her mind.

 Even though Michelle experienced car troubles and was not able to see her “Little” for a period of time, this did not stop her from being a mentor and letting her “Little” know that she is a special person and encouraging her to go to school.